AndresFHM/promisesPractice/exercises-info/05-Values-and-promises.md

    `attachTitle` then calls `console.log` and returns the value.

-If your program runs successfully, it should print out “DR. MANHATTAN” in the console and return thats value which is extremely exciting.
+If your program runs successfully, it should print out “DR. MANHATTAN” in the console and return that value which is extremely exciting.